mazumderr/Troy/README.md

 # CS 460 Group Project

-This project is an interpreter for the C programming language, built with C++.
+This project is an interpreter for a C-like scripting language, built with C++.

 ## Installation
-Not ready for release, development is ongoing.
+Clone the repo, then run `make` inside of the root folder of the repo.

 ## Authors and acknowledgment
 Bo Thompson